Cognigy/Documentation/docs/ai-copilot/getting-started.md

 1. Go to the Cognigy.AI interface.
 2. In the left-side menu, select **Deploy > Endpoint**.
-3. Click **+New Endpoint**.
+3. Click **+New Endpoint**. _(Optional)_ You may also use a previously established Endpoint with a Handover to Agent Flow.
+In that case, skip to point 8.
 4. In the **New Endpoint** window, add an Endpoint name and select your virtual agent Flow that hands you over to a human agent.
 5. In the **Endpoint type** list, select your desired Endpoint.
 6. Click **Save**.
-7. Go to **Handover Settings**.
+7. Go to **Handover Settings** and select your handover platform.
+8. Go to **Copilot** and select Workspace as your **Copilot Type**.
-8. In **Copilot Flow**, select the AI Copilot Flow, that you created in the first steps.
+9. In **Copilot Flow**, select the previously created AI Copilot Flow.
-9. In **Copilot Config**, select the config, which you recently created via API.
+10. _(Optional)_ In **Copilot Config**, select the configuration, which you recently created via API.
-10. _(Optional)_ A transcript tile to display the conversation with the customer can be added by enabling the toggle in the AI Copilot Settings.
+11. _(Optional)_ A transcript tile to display the conversation with the customer can be added by enabling the toggle in the AI Copilot Settings.
-11. Click **Save**.
+12. Click **Save**.

 ## Explore the AI Copilot Workspace